About The Zodiac Lore

 Birth-date zodiac results

-We help readers calculate their zodiac animal and element while paying attention to the lunar-year boundary.
+We help readers check their zodiac animal and element while paying attention to the lunar-year boundary.

 Reference